-Jenny Berry, Crisis and Governance Lead, ACEVO
+Jenny Berry, Director of Leadership and Governance, ACEVO

 'This is a very practical guide to being a charity trustee which covers all you need to know in a straightforward, jargon-free style.'
 Lindsay Driscoll, Charity Governance Consultant

 'As trustee responsibilities become steadily more challenging, the handbook provides an essential source of invaluable information.'
 Dr Chris Hanvey, Former Vice-Chair, The Family Fund